Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

-To demonstrate that this is due to the small size of the dataset causing the selected $n$ pairs of samples are not similar, for the procedural-fair model constructed on the \textit{German} dataset, we compare two approaches of selecting similar samples: one using the test set only (i.e., $N=200$), and the other using the entire dataset (i.e., $N=1000$).
-The changes in the \textit{GPF\textsubscript{FAE}} metric and the average distance $\overline{d_{x}}$ between the 100 pairs of similar samples are shown in Table \ref{tab:dif_data_size}.
+To demonstrate that this is due to the small size of the dataset causing the selected $n$ pairs of data points are not similar, for the procedural-fair model constructed on the \textit{German} dataset, we compare two approaches of selecting similar data points: one using the test set only (i.e., $N=200$), and the other using the entire dataset (i.e., $N=1000$).
+The changes in the \textit{GPF\textsubscript{FAE}} metric and the average distance $\overline{d_{\textit{\textbf{x}}}}$ between the 100 pairs of similar data points are shown in Table \ref{tab:dif_data_size}.

-The results from Table \ref{tab:dif_data_size} demonstrate that the selected sample pairs are more similar to each other and the \textit{GPF\textsubscript{FAE}} metric values increase when selecting similar samples from the whole dataset instead of only the test set.
-This further proves that it is not that the constructed model is not fair enough, but that the sample size of the dataset is too small to find $n$ pairs of similar samples, which affects the final evaluation results.
+The results from Table \ref{tab:dif_data_size} demonstrate that the selected data point pairs are more similar to each other and the \textit{GPF\textsubscript{FAE}} metric values increase when selecting similar data points from the whole dataset instead of only the test set.
+This further proves that it is not that the constructed model is not fair enough, but that the data point size of the dataset is too small to find $n$ pairs of similar data points, which affects the final evaluation results.

-To further explore the effect of the degree of similarity of the selected samples on the \textit{GPF\textsubscript{FAE}} metric, we observe the trend of the average distance $\overline{d_{x}}$ between similar samples and the \textit{GPF\textsubscript{FAE}} metric on the constructed procedural-fair model on the \textit{Dutch} dataset by adjusting the size $N$ of the selected similar sample set.
-At different values of $N$, we all ensure a 50/50 sample size for the advantaged and disadvantaged groups.
+To further explore the effect of the degree of similarity of the selected data points on the \textit{GPF\textsubscript{FAE}} metric, we observe the trend of the average distance $\overline{d_{\textit{\textbf{x}}}}$ between similar data points and the \textit{GPF\textsubscript{FAE}} metric on the constructed procedural-fair model on the \textit{Dutch} dataset by adjusting the size $N$ of the selected similar data point set.
+At different values of $N$, we all ensure a 50/50 data point size for the advantaged and disadvantaged groups.
 The \textit{Dutch} dataset is chosen because it has a sufficient number of data points, and the \textit{GPF\textsubscript{FAE}} metric value can reach 1.0 on the constructed procedural-fair model with a moderate number of features.
 The results are shown in Fig \ref{fig:dif_N}.